CoryG89/BigEvent/README.md

   - Express is a popular, [open-source][express-repo], web-framework for node.
     It wraps the HTTP server module.
-Provides features like dynamic routing, session support, view rendering/templating, etc. Express also has support for what is called [middleware][middleware-guide].
+Provides features like dynamic routing, session support, view rendering/templating, etc. Express also has support for what is called middleware.
 A server's middleware is a stack of functions through which requests are passed before a response is generated from the server.
 A particular middleware function in the server's middleware stack may decide either to handle the request or pass it on to the next middleware function.

  * [**`ejs-locals`**][ejs-locals]
   - [EJS][ejs] (Embedded JavaScript) template engine for Express with support